Although not all introverts have social anxiety, I am one who does — and it’s an invisible battle that I face almost every day.

 1. Attending a party where I only know one person

-Parties in themselves cause the typical anxiety symptoms for me like nausea, a racing heartbeat, and excess sweating.
-Often I end up sticking close like a lost puppy to the one person I know, which I recognize can get annoying for both parties.
+Parties in and of themselves cause the typical anxiety symptoms for me like nausea, a racing heartbeat, and excess sweating.
+Often I end up sticking close like a lost puppy to the one person who I know, which I recognize can get annoying for both people.
 For this reason, I usually skip parties altogether, or if I do go, stand off to the side and try to fake like I’m enjoying myself.
-However, as much as parties make me incredibly anxious, sometimes I challenge myself to attend them, because I have a limited number of friends and don’t want them to think I’m flaking on them.
+However, as much as parties make me incredibly anxious, sometimes I challenge myself to attend them, because I have a limited number of friends and I don’t want to flake on them.

 2. Big crowded spaces like malls or conferences

 I hate places that hold huge crowds, such as shopping malls, concerts, or conference halls.
 It feels like the more people there are, the more eyes there are to watch me.
 If the event involves seating, I sit on the end of the aisle and in the back so I can leave quietly if needed.
 I’m always thinking, “What if I have to stand up to leave?
 Will everyone stare?”
 Sometimes I don’t get up to go to the bathroom, even though my bladder is about to burst!
 Just the thought of all that attention on me becomes overwhelming, making me feel those dreaded anxiety symptoms once again.
 I get cold sweats, my eyes narrow, my face gets hot, and panic rises in my mind.
 If I can duck out easily, it helps alleviate those symptoms.